osamabinabsar/osamabinabsar/README.md

 I call myself Tech and Cyber Security enthusiast, tinkering with technologies and security focused mindset from my childhood.

+Passionate Cybersecurity practitioner with a strong focus on purple teaming combining offensive security techniques with defensive strategies to identify vulnerabilities and strengthen system defences.
+I have hands-on experience in security engineering and SOC operations including log analysis, system hardening, SIEM monitoring.
+Specializing in web application security and continuously enhancing my skills through learning and practical labs.
+Enthusiastic about proactive defence and threat detection I am committed to delivering practical and effective security solutions.

 ## Objective

 My passion in tech and security led me to develop my skills for cybersecurity, focusing on purple teaming.
 I am now forseeing to apply the skills I gained through different challanges and CTF's in the real world to protect assets of companies and industries from threats, specifically focused to join as a Security Engineer, SOC or DFIR.